Immediate Life Support course for Dentists

 The course looks at how to identify the causes and promote the prevention of cardiopulmonary arrest.
 Recognise and treat the deteriorating patient using the ABCDE approach and undertake the skills of quality CPR and defibrillation.
 It also covers simple airway manoeuvres and utilises non-technical skills to facilitate initial leadership and effective team membership

-All our first aid courses fully meet the UK and European Resuscitation Council Guidelines 2021 as per the HSE requirements and will be updated as soon as the 2020 guidelines are released.
+All our first aid courses fully meet the UK and European Resuscitation Council Guidelines 2021 as per the HSE requirements.
 The latest updates will be available to current students even after you pass the course.

 To provide a higher level of theory and practical training in accordance with the UK Resus Council and ERC guidelines in immediate life support (BLS/CPR) and medical emergencies as required by the GDC.
 Also to provide training in theory and practical AED use in the event of a cardiac arrest.